bqi343/cp-notebook/README.md

   * [AtCoder](http://atcoder.jp/)
     * beginner contests are good

-The following links may also be helpful.
+The following links are good.
+Also see the material in the "Helpful" folder.

   * [IOI: Getting Started](https://ioinformatics.org/page/getting-started/14)
   * [Philippines OI: Prepare](https://noi.ph/prepare/)